baobabKoodaa/blog/content/pages/3--botland-cheat-sheet/index.md

 - All lasers can be blind-fired (you can hit cloaked enemies).
 - All lasers can be reflected.
 - All lasers have no cooldown (can be used again every turn).
 - Inferno Lasers ignite the target, causing 100 damage per turn for the duration of the ignition and causing a cloaked unit to become visible for the duration of the ignition (the cloak buff stays on, so the unit may become invisible after the ignition is over).
+Ignition persists across rounds.
 - Stunning Lasers stun the target for 1 turn.
 - Stunning Lasers can not stun the same target 2 turns in a row.
 - Stunning Lasers' damage can be reflected but the stun can not.